-The Company's standards and expectations in integrity and ethics are codified in its Chart of Ethics in its Statement of Values and Code of Ethics and in its Code of Business Conduct.
+The Company's standards and expectations in integrity and ethics are codified in its Chart of Ethics, in its Statement of Values and in its Code of Business Conduct that apply to all employees of our Group.
 These documents are widely distributed globally in the Company and they are also available to all staff on the Company's employee internet portal, InSite.

-On December 10, 2003, the Board of Directors implemented a code of ethics which is applicable to the Chairman, the Chief Executive Officer and the members of the Executive Committee and the Disclosure Committee.
+In addition, pursuant to section 406 of the Sarbanes Oxley Act, on December 10, 2003, the Board of Directors implemented a code of ethics which is applicable to the Chairman, the Chief Executive Officer and the members of the Executive Committee and the Disclosure Committee.
 This code defines rules of conduct and integrity which the persons must follow in the performance of their function and obligations relating to disclosure.
 This Chart remains in full force and vigor.